mahesh-panchal/nextflow-novice/index.md

 Nextflow is a workflow manager rapidly increasing in popularity in the scientific community.
-The framework allows scientists to integrate code from any language, separate functional logic from the execution engine, encapsulate software dependencies, and simplify analyses into readable, contained, easy to reproduce projects.
+The framework allows scientists to integrate code from any language, separate functional logic from the execution engine, encapsulate software dependencies, and simplify analyses into readable, self-contained, easy to reproduce projects.
 It enables high-throughput and data intensive analyses to be run locally, or across grid or cloud infrastructures.

 <h2>Goal</h2>